DORA WIRTH (LANGUAGES) LTD PRIVACY AND DATA PROTECTION STATEMENT

 Personal information from candidates for in-house positions

 Personal information from potential candidates may come from our website, from recruitment agencies or from other sources, typically as a CV and letter or email of application.
-The legal basis for processing such personal data is our legitimate interest.
+The legal basis for processing such personal data is performance of a contract.
 Data from unsuccessful candidates will be retained for 1 year.

 How we store your information